How To Reflect Before Setting New GoalsDec 30, 2019

 For example, let’s say you set a weight loss goal of 20lbs.
-If you’ve “only” lost 10lbs but you overhauled your diet, workout regularly and feel much better mentally, does this mean you’ve failed to reach your goal?
+If you’ve “only” lost 10lbs, but you overhauled your diet, worked out regularly and feel much better mentally, does this mean you’ve failed to reach your goal?
 No!
 If anything, it means you’ve exceeded it.
 Your goal may have adapted, and there are many reasons the scales might not reflect the number you want to see.
 But seeing the progress you have made, as well as how you feel, can actually be a bigger achievement!

 Are My Goals Realistic For Long-Term Change?

 The biggest mistake people make with setting new goals is to make huge, life-altering changes that can be all-consuming but not long lasting.
 Pushing yourself and giving complete life commitment is great for achieving goals short-term.
 But this often results in a rebound or yo-yo effect.
 We’re not just talking about weight or body-related goals here either, this can happen with any goal.
 Burnout is real!

 Consider how you feel about your goal now.
 Was your goal all-consuming, or could you fit it in around your life once you’d figured everything out?
 Do you feel able to keep up the changes you’ve made to achieve your goal, or are you worried about slipping back into old habits?
 Are you able to maintain this goal now while you look towards something new?

 If you aren’t sure about the long-term viability of the changes you’ve made or the goal you’ve set, it’s really easy to fix.
 And it doesn’t mean you can’t achieve it!
 You simply need to adapt and work up to what you want in smaller chunks.
 Remember, long-term changes are a marathon, not a sprint!